UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 toc_mdlink: azs-how-create-load-balancer.md
 ---

-# How to create a load balancer using the Azure Stack portal
+# How to create a load balancer using the UKCloud Azure Stack portal

 ## Overview